jbasko/wr-cookiecutter-pypackage/README.md

 # wr-cookiecutter-pypackage

-Cookiecutter template to generate Python package the way I like it.
+cookiecutter template to generate Python package the way I like it.

     cookiecutter /path/to/wr-cookiecutter-pypackage